The Transplant Immunology and Immunogenetics Laboratory

-The human immune system is designed to protect us from harmful viruses, bacteria, and malignant tumors.
-It does this by recognizing human leukocyte antigens (HLA), which are genetic fingerprints that help the body distinguish between its own cells and foreign substances.
-If the immune system detects small fragments of foreign invaders bound to HLA molecules, it responds by attacking them to combat the spread of disease.
+The immune system is designed to protect us from harmful viruses, bacteria, and malignant tumors.
+It does this with the help of human leukocyte antigens (HLA), which are genetic fingerprints that help the body distinguish between its own cells and foreign substances.
+If the immune system detects small fragments of foreign invaders bound to HLA molecules, it responds by attacking to combat the spread of disease.

-To avoid post-transplant immune reactions, it's important to find the best match between donor and recipient.
+To avoid graft rejection and graft-versus-host disease, it is important to find the most compatible donor for every patient.
 Patients being considered for transplantation undergo extensive evaluations to assess their HLA type, the presence of existing anti-HLA antibodies, and to determine the degree of matching with the transplant donor.
 After transplant, a variety of tests are performed to monitor immune status of the transplant recipient.

 About the Laboratory

-The Transplant Immunology & Immunogenetics Laboratory perform pre-transplant testing in three areas:
+The Transplant Immunology and Immunogenetics Laboratory performs pre-transplant testing in three areas:

-- First is the identification of tissue histocompatibility antigens and genes of patients and potential donors to assess the degree of match between them.
+- HLA typing of patients and potential donors to assess the degree of compatibility between them.
 The better the match of HLA antigens, the lower the chance for harmful post-transplant immune reactions.

 - The second area of testing is for detection and characterization of HLA-specific antibodies that could cause potential complications at the time of transplant.

-- The final area of pre-transplant assessment, in particular for solid organ transplant patients, is crossmatch testing, which determines if the patient has developed HLA antibodies that will attack donor cells.
+- The final area of pre-transplant assessment, in particular for solid organ transplant patients, is crossmatch testing, which determines if the patient has HLA antibodies that are specific to a potential donor.

 Post-transplant testing services include routine monitoring of patients for early signs of rejection by testing for donor-specific HLA and non-HLA antibodies, and providing assistance to physicians with the course of treatment for patients who have had transplants.

 - HLA-A, B, C (class I)

 - Class I and class II percent reactive antibody (PRA), an estimation of the percent of donors to which the patient has HLA antibodies